Try This Different Air Conditioning System

 There’s more than one way to cool your home, and it’s not with a traditional window unit or central air conditioning.
 Ductless split systems cool individual rooms in your home and give you the freedom and flexibility to control a single room’s temperature.

-5 Smart Ways to Prepare Your Home for Spring and Summer
+5 Smart Ways to Prepare Your Portland Home for Spring and Summer

 The grass is green, the days are getting longer, and it’s time for a little spring cleaning!
-There’s nothing like the sound of the birds chirping to let you know it’s time to freshen up the house and recover from those winter blues that hit Portland.
+There’s nothing like the sound of the birds chirping to let you know it’s time to freshen up the house and recover from those winter blues that hit the Portland, Oregon area.

 Don't preheat your oven.
 And try to avoid "peeking" by opening the oven door.
 Each "peek" can lower the oven temperature by 25 degrees.